My Coloring Book: Composition and early performance and recording history

-Kander and Ebb originally wrote the song "My Coloring Book" for Kaye Ballard who was a close friends of the song writing duo.
+Kander and Ebb originally wrote the song "My Coloring Book" for Kaye Ballard who was a close friend of the song writing duo.
 Ballard brought the song to the producers of the television show The Perry Como Kraft Music Hall with whom she was a regular performer.
 Kander and Ebb performed the song for Nick Vanoff, one of the producers of the show, who liked the song but felt the material needed a singer other than Ballard.
 The producers were not open to having Ballard sing the song because they felt she was a comedian and not a singer who could effectively deliver more serious material.

 The producers of The Perry Como Kraft Music Hall had Sandy Stewart perform the premiere of the song on the October 31, 1962 broadcast of the television program.
 The critical and public response to this performance was enthusiastic, with more than 20,000 fan letters coming in for Stewart about her performance.
 Tommy Valando published the song with Sunbeam Music, a division of Broadcast Music, Inc., for sheet music sales at this time.
 Record labels and performing artists quickly lobbied Kander and Ebb for the right to record and perform the song, resulting in multiple different single recording releases in 1962.
 Charles Sinclair in Billboard wrote "One of the sharpest record duels in recent weeks is shaping up over the season's prettiest new ballad — a timely John Kander-Fred Ebb tune called "My Coloring Book."
 No less than four single versions of it reached BMW for review last week, and more are reported in the works.